gerlero/foamlib/paper.md

 The `FoamFile` class offers high-level facilities for reading and writing OpenFOAM files, providing an interface similar to that of a Python `dict`. `FoamFile` fully understands OpenFOAM's file formats, and is able to edit file contents in place without disrupting formatting and comments.
 All types of OpenFOAM files are supported, meaning that `FoamFile` can be used for both and pre- and post-processing tasks.

-OpenFOAM data types stored in files are mapped to built-in Python types as much as possible, making it easy to work with OpenFOAM data in Python. \autoref{datatypes} shows the mapping of OpenFOAM data types to Python data types with `foamlib`.
-We note that NumPy arrays are accepted as values for fields, even though NumPy is not a required dependency.
+OpenFOAM data types stored in files are mapped to built-in Python or NumPy [@numpy] types as much as possible, making it easy to work with OpenFOAM data in Python. \autoref{datatypes} shows the mapping of OpenFOAM data types to Python data types with `foamlib`.
 Also, disambiguation between Python data types that may represent different OpenFOAM data types (e.g. a scalar value and a uniform scalar field) is resolved by `foamlib` at the time of writing by considering their contextual location within the file.
 The major exception to this preference for built-ins is posed by the `FoamFile.SubDict` class, which is returned for sub-dictionaries contained in `FoamFile`s, and allows for one-step modification of entries in nested dictionary structures—as is commonly required when configuring OpenFOAM cases.

 For clarity and additional efficiency, `FoamFile` objects can be used as context managers to make multiple reads and writes to the same file while minimizing the number of filesystem and parsing operations required.